 - Crypto, Surveillance Expert - His Tactical Ability (Surveillance Drone) deploys an aerial drone that is remotely-controlled through its on-board camera (leaving himself vulnerable).
-The drone can be used to mark enemies for teammates, manipulate doors and chests, and receive deceased teammates' banners, and remotely use both Survey and Respawn Beacons.
-His Ultimate Ability (Drone EMP) detonates the drone with a powerful EMP blast, damaging shields of nearby enemies (temporarily slowing them down in the process) and destroying enemy electronic gadgets.
+The drone can be used to mark enemies for teammates, manipulate doors and chests, receive deceased teammates' banners, and remotely use both Survey and Respawn Beacons.
+His Ultimate Ability (Drone EMP) detonates the drone with a powerful EMP blast, damaging shields of nearby enemies (temporarily slowing everybody down in the process) and destroying enemy electronic gadgets.
 Added in Season 3.

 - Pathfinder, Forward Scout - Scanning survey beacons reduces the cooldown of his Ultimate Ability.
 His Tactical Ability (Grappling Hook) deploys a grappling hook to quickly reach hard-to-reach places.
 His Ultimate Ability (Zipline Gun) deploys a zipline towards a chosen location.
 Unlocked from the start.